rockstartraders/net2shell/README.md

    4. run the installer (this will install all the necessary package required for this script).

       #### `./install.sh or ./install`

+    Currently I am using debian base distro and using Apt as my package manager but feel free to modify it base on the package manager that you are using.

 <br>